Laharah/deluge-FileBotTool/README.md

 - The new .egg file located in the `dist/` folder is now ready to be added to deluge.

 ####Planned Release Features:
-- individual file filtering and rule matching
-- better logging
 - more UI polish
+- support execution on individual files rather than whole torrents